jtdLab/dart_counter/README.md

 the routing now works well with the seperate flow widgets to give the chance of providing a bloc for a flow -> can this approach be optimized and fewer boilerplate flow code can be written or is the current approach the best possible to fill all requirements
 (maybe evaluated the package flow_builder to replace all of this in future projects)

+// TODO carrerstats and otther domain objects should validate them selfe ??